Support Staff Course for Pharmacy Assistants in Manufacturing

 The Support Staff Course for Pharmacy Assistants in Manufacturing covers the practical and legal aspects of working in pharmacy manufacturing, including aseptics, in licensed and unlicensed units, as well as the basic principles needed for working in a dispensing environment.

 - Provides the underpinning knowledge and skills for pharmacy practice and working in a pharmacy manufacturing role.

 Entry CriteriaThis course is for those working in a pharmacy manufacturing role within hospitals or manufacturing units who have not previously completed a dispensing assistant qualification.
-The learner will require a pharmacist or pharmacy technician to act as their workplace training supervisor during the course.
+The learner will require a pharmacist, pharmacy technician, Health and Care Professions Council or Science Council registrant to act as their workplace training supervisor during the course.

 This course meets the GPhC (2020) minimum requirements for the education and training of pharmacy support staff and the following National Occupational Standards: